JJiangUvic/CSC561/README.md

 3. Bitrates and physical monitors have different rules; for example, playing a 1080P video on a 1080P monitor is different from playing a 4K video on a 1080P monitor.
 Further research is needed.

 4. So far, it is considered that the monitor may have an impact on the experimental results (issue not resolved).

+5. In the previous updates, I mentioned a new direction for the experiment and will be modifying the proposal after taking advice into consideration.